Social commerce is a powerful strategy for brands to generate more sales from social media.

 These are SocialBee’s main features:

-- Post on Facebook, Twitter, LinkedIn, Instagram, Pinterest, Google Business Profile, TikTok, and YouTube.
+- Post on Facebook, Twitter, LinkedIn, Instagram, Pinterest, Google Business Profile, TikTok, YouTube, and Bluesky.

 - Create your posts in SocialBee itself with the aid of our Canva, Unsplash, and GIPHY integrations.

 - Harness the AI Post Generator to craft captions and images for your posts.

 - Arrange your content into diverse categories for a robust and balanced mix.

 - Enable automatic content import from any blog via the RSS Feed connection.

 - Customize each post according to the specific social media network.

 - Facilitate automatic hashtag generation derived from your images or captions.